 Beware of introductory rates

+And remember, interest rate deals change over time.
 It’s always worth checking today’s rate on any account that once paid you decent interest.

 Inflation is eroding the value of your cash deposits.